afishhh/whisper-aligner/README.md

 3. `whisper-aligner align <WHISPER JSON FILE> <TRANSCRIPTION TEXT FILE> --output-vtt <OUTPUT VTT FILE> --vibrato-dictionary <UNCOMPRESSED VIBRATO DICTIONARY FILE>`<br/>
    The `--vibrato-dictionary` argument is optional but when omitted it will cause a simple whitespace-based tokenizer to be used instead of vibrato.
 This does not work well on Japanese.
 4. You now have a timestamped transcription in `<OUTPUT VTT FILE>`.

+### VAD Usage

+> [!WARNING]
+> While this feature is implemented and it works, you may find the results to be mixed.
+Messing with the parameters of audio splitting or the VAD threshold may improve the quality.
+Additionally consider that sometimes it may just not be worth it to use the VAD if whisper performs well enough.

+To use silero while creating a transcription add `--vad` to the `whisper-aligner transcribe` command-line.
+After enabling VAD the `--vad-silero-path` argument becomes mandatory and has to be supplied the path to the silero ONNX model.
+> [!NOTE]
+> The V4 version of silero can be downloaded [here](https://github.com/snakers4/silero-vad/blob/v4.0stable/files/silero_vad.onnx) ([permalink](https://github.com/snakers4/silero-vad/blob/915dd3d639b8333a52e001af095f87c5b7f1e0ac/files/silero_vad.onnx)).

+There are also a few additional parameters related to the audio splitting that can be fine tuned when using the vad, consult `whisper-aligner transcribe --help` for details.

 ### Building